 Pilgrims came from far away, carrying offerings for the Patient Watcher.
 They were surprised when the writer smiled and offered them tea.
-They expected a mossy statue of a man, maybe even literally just a mossy statue.
-Instead, they found a wiry 40-year-old who gobbled handfuls of nuts and peppered them with questions about the places they came from.
+They expected a mossy statue of a man—maybe even literally just a mossy statue.
+Instead, they found a wiry interlocutor who peppered them with questions about the places they came from.

 Finally, the writer did what writers do.
 He wrote, and wrote, and wrote.
 He made significant contributions to the new science of naturalism, observing in astonishing detail the habits of birds and bugs in his little world.
 He compiled histories of nearby villages.
 He wrote fantastic tales, honed through telling after telling, there where the river met the road, just beyond the bridge, where travelers gathered and gasped in the light of his fire.

 He hadn’t moved one step, but he was healthy, famous, at the height of his powers.